 SAMERTH is an Indian non-profit development organization that works towards accelerating a humane, sustainable and equitable society.
 SAMERTH was registered in 1992 under the Bombay Public Trust Act 1950.
 SAMERTH has invested in over 16 years towards society in the areas of education, water security, women’s empowerment and livelihoods in different parts of the country especially in the state of Gujarat and Chhattisgarh.
 The focus is on improving the conditions of marginalized communities and to that extent SAMERTH helps vulnerable communities to gain access to their social and economic rights.

 SAMERTH works towards the development of a humane, sustainable and equitable society.
 SAMERTH focuses on improving the conditions of marginalized communities.
 The organisation works closely with these communities and the government for Child rights and Education.
 SAMERTH helps vulnerable communities to gain access to their social and economic rights.

 In the month of may 2015 four volunteers from Nourish international participated in creating Rain Roof water harvesting structure at Samerth’s Kutc

 Samerth planned and organized geo-hydrological training for five of its staff and 7 Jaldoots from resource organisation Arid Communities and Technologies (ACT).

 Samerth has initiated work on sanitation issues since 2010.

-Entitlements such as water needs, identity markers such as ration cards, job cards etc. for accessing MGNREGA work, widow pension, housing and sanitation needs are being facilitated within this program.
+Entitlements such as water related, basic ones such as ration card, job cards for accessing MGNREGA work, widow pension, housing and sanitation is being facilitated.

 With efforts of the SAMERTH team and community participation the tribal people were able to access government health facilities of which 135 are men and 104 are women.